yin1112/gossipnet-pytorch/README.md

 ## First

-Run `make` to compile  protobufs.
+Run `make` in the home directory to compile protobufs

 ## Second

-Download the data according to the prompt in the data directory
+Download the files according to the addresses in `./data/readme` and `./data/coco/annotations/README` files

 ## Third